 MedData Level III vs. FACIS Level III: Coverage

 MedData Level III is our answer to the comprehensive FACIS Level III.
-It includes all the screenings present in Level I, and then some.
+It includes all the screenings present in Level II, and much more.
 The search provides a wealth of records and databases, making it the most in-depth search available for healthcare professionals and entities.

 A MedData Level III (Equivalent to FACIS Level III) search offers:

 Historical Data: It reaches as far back as 1992, ensuring that no stone is left unturned when investigating a healthcare professional or entity.
-(There are state specific limitations on the scope of search)
+(However, there are state specific limitations on the scope of search and records will be filtered according to Federal law)

-Constant Monitoring: Post the initial screening, continuous monitoring is available, ensuring that any new data or discrepancies are immediately identified.
+Constant Monitoring: After the initial screening, continuous monitoring is available, ensuring that any new data or discrepancies are immediately identified.

-Extensive Database Checks: This includes verifications against databases like:
+Extensive Database Checks: This includes verifications against databases in all 50 states like:

 SAM (including SDN)